Favorite Plants of

 Advice

 Don’t plant too close to a driveway or your foundation.
 When planting generally it’s better to start with smaller trees.
 The absolute best way to start is with an acorn.
-Bigger’s not necessarily better.
-Your best way to develop a strong root system is in the ground.
+With container trees, bigger is not necessarily better.
+The best way for an oak to develop a strong root system is in the ground (rather than a container).

 Drought Resilient